-The Farming in Protected Landscapes programme provides funding for farmers and land managers until 2024.
+The Farming in Protected Landscapes programme provides funding for farmers and land managers.
+This has been extended until March 2025.
 Projects could include supporting nature recovery, mitigating the impacts of climate change, or providing opportunities for people to engage with the landscape and cultural heritage.